 The Air Force's Basic Military Training physical fitness test is a three-event physical performance test used to test your endurance.
 It measures your physical strengths, abilities and cardiorespiratory fitness.
 You are required to pass the Basic Military Training PFT to graduate boot camp and continue on to advanced individual training.

-The three PFT events are one minute of push-ups, one minute of sit-ups, and a timed 1.5 mile run.
-The PFT is normally performed in workout gear and the run is completed in running shoes.
+The three PFT events are one minute of push-ups, one minute of sit-ups and a timed 1.5-mile run.
+The PFT normally is performed in workout gear, and the run is completed in running shoes.

 |Males||Run (2 miles)||Run (1.5 mile)||Push-ups||Sit-ups||Pull-ups|

 |Thunderbolt (honor graduate standard)||14:15 min.||8:55 min.||62||70||4|